AngryUEFI/AngryCAT/README.md

 * Returns RAX
     * the GPF handler writes 0xdead to RAX
     * GPF is triggered if the ucode update is rejected
+* Returns a flag field with execution status
 * Returns the contents of the result buffer
     * Length is returned as 8 Byte in the packet

 ### Structure
 * 8 Byte LE unsigned - `rdtsc` difference
 * 8 Byte LE unsigned - value of RAX
+* 8 Byte unsigned LE flags
+    * 7 Byte unused
+    * 1 Byte flags, Bit 0: LSB
+        * Bit 0 - set if timeout was reached when waiting for execution to complete
 * 8 Byte LE unsigned - length of result buffer
 * up to 1024 Bytes result buffer